cpacilio/marvel_continuity/README.md

 - New avengers 35: Wilson Fisk is considered out of the games
 - New Avengers Annual 2: happens after _World War Hulk_
 - The Incredible Hulk #95: happens before Annihilation: Silver Surfer
+- - World War Hulk #2: Tempest is introduced as Black Panther's wife